LarsBachmann/Seilsender/README.md

   <img src="media\ScrFirstBootCreateUser.png" alt="ScrFirstBootCreateUser" style="width:400px;" />
   - Enter a username
     The examples in this manual were all carried out with the user 'seilsender'.
 It may be easiest for you to use the user 'seilsender' as well.
   - Untick the “Hide characters” checkbox to see if your password was entered correctly.
 Enter your new password.
-  **Important:** Remember your Raspberry Pi username a password, you will need them later!
+  - **Important:** Remember your Raspberry Pi username a password, you will need them later!
 Username and password are case sensitive.
 - 'Select Wi-Fi Network' dialog: The system searches available Wi-Fi Networks.
 - If you want to connect via ethernet cable, press 'Skip', else
 - select the desired Wi-Fi Network, press 'Next and enter your Wi-Fi password.
-  Note: At this point, the keyboard layout is not yet set, so entering the password may be a little tricky.
+  **Note**: At this point, the keyboard layout is not yet set, so entering the password may be a little tricky.
 Untick 'Hide Characters'.
 - The next step is to update the software.
 This may take a few minutes.
 Please be patient…
 - Click 'Restart' to reboot your Raspberry Pi.
 - After restarting the Pi, you should be shown your desktop.